Referencing other material in MLA

 Online magazine article

-Order: author(s), article title (in quotation marks), name of the magazine (italicised), date of the issue, publishing medium, date of access.
+Order: author(s).
+Article title (in quotation marks).
+Name of the magazine (italicised), publisher name/name of the website, date of the issue, URL.
+Date of access (optional).

-Order: author(s), article title (in quotation marks), name of the newspaper (italicised), date of the issue, page range, publishing medium.
+Order: author(s).
+Article title (in quotation marks).
+Name of the newspaper (italicised), edition (optional), date of the issue, section.

 If there is no author, the title of the article moves to the author position: